janfuhrer/it-security-docs/docs/themes/Cryptographic Commitment.md

 - **Perfect binding**: The commitment can only be opened/ revealed to a single $m$.
 The committed value is perfectly secure against any type of change-attack, including those using unbounded computational power.
 It is impossible to change it without being detected.
 - **Conditional binding**: The commitment is hard to be changed without being detected.
 The committed value is bound in such a way that an adversary with limited computational resources cannot change the value without being detected.

+**Can you achieve perfect hiding and binding at the same time?**

+The reason a scheme can't be both perfectly hiding and perfectly binding is essentially due to an information-theoretic argument.
+If it's perfectly hiding, an attacker with unbounded computational power could try every possible value until they found one that matched the commitment, thereby breaking the binding.
+On the other hand, if it's perfectly binding, then it must be possible, in theory, to extract the committed value from the commitment, thereby breaking the hiding property.

 ### Example

 Example of a commitment scheme based on a sponge function: